Roan-Atkinson/Naughts-and-Crosses/README.md

 ###### by Roan Atkinson

 <br>
-Naughts-and-Crosses is a in browser PvP Naughts and Crosses game programmed in JavaScript.
+Naughts-and-Crosses is an in browser PvP Naughts and Crosses game programmed in JavaScript.